porkbrain/porkbrain.com/lib/porkbrain_web/templates/lectures/numenta.html.md

 \
 (page 18)

 I wonder how do we have long conscious sequences of thoughts.
 Since a thought does not require a motor output.
-Maybe there could be a region in the machine which gets fed inputs from other regions.
+Maybe there could be a region in the machine which gets fed speech or visuals outputted by other regions.
 If the input is language, the machine has an internal dialog.
 If the input is kind of visual, it would be imagining what something looks like.

 > The proximal dendrite segment receives feed-forward input and the distal dendrite segments receive lateral input from nearby cells.
 \